 The picture gallery also has a crucifix from the Cappella degli Scrovegni, which was made by Giotto as well.
 The crucifix is 224 centimetres tall and was perhaps part of a choir screen of some sort which is now no longer present in the chapel.
 Although painted on two sides, the reverse side is so damaged that here we can only still discern a Lamb of God in the centre.
 The images on the obverse side are, however, in excellent condition.
 We see a long and emaciated Jesus Christ in the centre, with blood gushing from his side.
 Near his right hand is the Virgin Mary, wringing her hands in grief.
 On the other side we see Saint John the Evangelist, who looks equally tormented.
 Above Christ is God the Father, calm and serene.
 The whole object closely resembles the crucifix that Giotto painted for the Ognissanti church in Florence.
 The Florentine crucifix had long been attributed to a follower, but after an extensive cleaning process, Giotto’s authorship has been established with certainty.

 The Eremitani Museums also have a unique collection of panel paintings by Guariento di Arpo (died 1369 or 1370).
 Guariento is often seen as the court painter of the Da Carrara family, a noble family which was in charge of the city of Padova until it was annexed by Venice in 1405.
-In the 1340s, Guariento executed a series of paintings for the private chapel of the Carraresi in the western wing of the Reggia Carrarese, the palace of the Da Carrara family.
+In the 1350s, Guariento executed a series of paintings for the private chapel of the Carraresi in the western wing of the Reggia Carrarese, the palace of the Da Carrara family.
 Some of the panels ended up in other museums or private collections, but most were ultimately moved to the Eremitani Museums.
-The panels showing the Madonna and Child and those depicting the evangelists (see above) were probably part of the ceiling of the chapel.
-There are also several panels featuring groups of angels (see the image on the right).
+The panels showing the Madonna and Child and those depicting the evangelists (see below) were probably part of the ceiling of the chapel.
+There are also several panels featuring groups of angels (see the image below).
 Together these probably formed a sort of frieze that connected the frescoes on the walls of the chapel to the roof.

 Although I have so far only discussed Medieval art, there is much more to see in the picture gallery.
 Giovanni Bellini’s Portrait of a Young Senator is worth our attention, and so are several works by Tintoretto or Veronese.
 The gallery has an interesting painting of Saint Patrick by Giovanni Battista Tiepolo (1696-1770), as well as statues by Antonio Canova (1757-1822).
 Being Dutch, I was pleasantly surprised that the gallery even has a painting of the seventeenth century Dutch stadtholder Maurice of Nassau (1567-1625).
 Maurice was a well-known general in his days, widely praised for his military innovations (although many of these should actually be attributed to his cousin Willem Lodewijk).
 This presumably explains the presence of a painting of a Dutch prince in an Italian museum.
 The painting was executed by an anonymous artist.